chamindra/marvim/readme.md

 ## Bugs, Patches, Help and Suggestions
-If you find any bugs, have new patches or need some help, please open an issue at the [repository at github](https://github.com/chamindra/marvim) or send an email to chamindra [at] opensource.lk and put the word marvim in the subject line.
+If you find any bugs, have new patches or need some help, please open an issue at the [repository at github](https://github.com/chamindra/marvim) or send an email to chamindra [at] gmail.com and put the word marvim in the subject line.
 Also we welcome you to share your repositories.

 "Freeze?
 I'm a robot, not a refrigerator" - Marvin the Paranoid Android